jwbuurlage/Zee/README.md

 ## Dependencies and requirements

-The library has been tested on Linux using recent versions of `clang` and `gcc` which support `C++14`.
-For multithreading support the `pthreads` library is required.
+The library has been tested on Linux using recent versions of Clang and GCC with support for C++14.
+For multithreading support the *pthreads* library is required.

 Below is a list of optional dependencies:

-- Python and the Python library `matplotlib` are used for scripts, in particular for plotting.
+- *Python* and the Python library *matplotlib* are used for scripts, in particular for plotting.
-- [`Catch`][catch] is used for the unit tests.
+- [*Catch*][catch] is used for the unit tests.

 [catch]: https://github.com/philsquared/Catch
+[dummy]: #

+## Contributing

+See the file `contributing/CONTRIBUTING.md` for details on how to contribute.